julian-molina/Documentation/pages/suite/suite-trading-engine-counters.md

 ---
 title:  Counters
 summary: "Keep track of how many instances of certain objects have existed in a given context.
-On this page: Periods, Strategies, Positions, and Orders."
+On this page: Periods, Strategies, Positions, Orders, and Days."
 sidebar: suite_sidebar
 permalink: suite-trading-engine-counters.html
 toc: false